 \subsection{Energy income and energy loss for density waves in a Paul trap}

-Let us consider the energy that is characteristic to particle motion in the classical linear Paul trap \cite{Paul90}.
-If the $z$ axis is directed along the trap symmetry axis, the Mathieu equation that describes the dynamics of a single particle can be expressed as
+Let us consider the energy that is characteristic for particle motion in a classical linear Paul trap \cite{Paul90}.
+If the $z$ axis is directed along the trap symmetry axis, the Mathieu equation that describes dynamics of a single particle can be expressed as